david-dick/firefox-marionette/README.md

     my $firefox = Firefox::Marionette->new();

     $firefox->chrome()->perform(
-                                 $firefox->key_down(CONTROL(),
+                                 $firefox->key_down(CONTROL()),
                                  $firefox->key_down('l'),
                                )->release()->content();

 ## key\_up

-accepts a parameter describing a key and returns an action for use in the [perform](https://metacpan.org/pod/Firefox::Marionette#perform) method that corresponding with that key being depressed.
+accepts a parameter describing a key and returns an action for use in the [perform](https://metacpan.org/pod/Firefox::Marionette#perform) method that corresponding with that key being released.

     use Firefox::Marionette();
     use Firefox::Marionette::Keys qw(:all);